 Other factors to consider when choosing a denomination are missions, money, and music.
 These aspects sometimes vary by denomination, but they can also vary by churches within the same denomination.
 For example,

-- One Presbyterian church may devote a large portion of their budget to a K-12 school that is a ministry of the church while another one may devote a sizable part of their budget to a homeless shelter
+- One Presbyterian church may devote a large portion of its budget to a K-12 school that is a ministry of the church, while another one may devote a sizable part of its budget to a homeless shelter.

 - Location: How long are you willing to drive to church?
 30 minutes?
 15 minutes?
 If there are multiple options available, would you rather attend an urban, suburban, or rural church?